-It is a heaven for birdwatchers and is the ideal destination birdwatching.
+It is a heaven for birdwatchers and is the ideal destination for birdwatching.
 You can without much of a stretch spot in excess of 100 winged animal species in a single day.
 You can likewise spot 300 transient feathered creature species including the acclaimed pink-toned flamingos, raptors and since quite a while ago peaked falcons at Manyara.

 Lake Manyara itself is one of the real attractions of the park.
 This basic lake with the slopes of Rift Valley cliff as its experience is sparkling.